In Search of Spoon-billed Sandpipers

 £7893 Sharing a suite with facilities from (beds)

 You may advance register for the 2020 voyage for only £50pp.

 £1 = US$1.33.
 Payment may also be made in US$, please ask for rates.

 These are ‘special’ Sterling prices.
 Payment may also be made in US Dollars, please ask for more details.

 Price excludes: Landing fees and port taxes (currently US$500, payable onboard the ship), return economy class flights from £799 upwards (London – Petropavlovsk, Anadyr – London), pre cruise hotel night including airport-hotel transfer £80pp b&b,travel insurance, onboard gratuities (suggest US$10 per day), Russian visa (c£98) and other drinks.
 Optional pre-voyage birding excursions around Petropavlovsk will be offered subject to demand (approx £80 including boxed lunch).

 Contact us for the ship’s colour brochure.
-The 2012 and 2013 voyage reports and species lists are on our website in the tour reports tab and the link at the top of the page.
+Previous voyage reports and species lists are on the reports tab above.

 25th June – 8th July 2019

 Chris has birded in over 50 countries around the world and now spends quite a lot of his time at sea.
 Chris has birded in over 80 countries and territories around the world and now spends the quite a lot of his time at sea.
 Although professionally qualified as a Chartered Accountant, these days Chris concentrates on wildlife-related projects and was very instrumental in setting up the Western Pacific Odyssey and also guides our Russian Far East voyages.